 But, incredibly, we made it, and the babies were delivered by (mandatory) Cesarean section, at 34 weeks and 1 day, on Valentine’s Day 2012.
 As we had seen via ultrasound, the umbilical cords had tangled — when we saw them at delivery, they looked like blood-soaked ponytails with a big knot tying them together.
 The girls each weighed around four and a half pounds, and they were immediately put on ventilators.
 Despite two courses of steroids, their lungs weren’t quite ready for air.
 In a way, it was a nightmare scenario for a couple of pinko-hippy commies: A medicalized birth, ventilators, ultraviolet lights, tubes, and sensors.
-But in another way, given what we had come to understand was possible, it was the ideal scenario: They were both alive, and as more and more tests came back, it become apparent that there was nothing wrong with them besides simple prematurity.
+But in another way, given what we had come to understand was possible, it was the ideal scenario: They were both alive, and as more and more tests came back, it became apparent that there was nothing wrong with them besides simple prematurity.
 There would be no brain bleeds.
 No cerebral palsy.
 There would be no surgeries.

 Then, magically, after three incredibly long weeks in the intensive care unit, our daughters came home, putting an end to one terrifying experience, and beginning a new, far more hopeful (and very exhausting) experience.

-Today, those Valentine’s Day miracle babies turn one.
+Today, those Valentine’s Day miracle babies turn ten.
 But the hero of this story, of course, is my wife, Mrs. Pajiba-hyphenate, who carried the babies for 34 weeks, the first 28 weeks of which she spent throwing up, and that last six weeks of which she spent in a hospital bed, fretting and worrying in a panic-driven state of terror, who endured the emotional, physical, and psychological weight of carrying babies who were always one wrong flip away from sudden and unexpected death.
 Kubrick could not have designed a more twisted ordeal, but she came out of it, managed to maintain her sanity, and be the brilliant, loving, and nurturing mother to my children and the wife no one could deserve.

 Happy Valentine’s Day.